Invasion of Naples (1806): Strategy

 To defend his possessions in northern Italy, Emperor Napoleon maintained 94,000 men in the Army of Italy in early 1805.
 The main army under Marshal André Masséna numbered 68,000 men, the satellite Kingdom of Italy contributed 8,000, and 18,000 watched the border of the Kingdom of Naples under the command of General of Division Laurent Gouvion Saint-Cyr.
-However, after accounting for fortress garrisons, military depots, and the sick, only 60,000 troops were available for use in the field.
+However, after accounting for fortress garrisons, military depots, and the sick, only 60,000 troops were available in the field.
 There were 48,000 in the main army, 2,000 performing internal security functions, and 10,000 under Saint-Cyr.
 Against these numbers, the Austrian army in Italy under Archduke Charles, Duke of Teschen could deploy 90,000 men.
-Because he was anxious about events in Bavaria, Charles decided on a cautious strategy in the autumn campaign.
+Charles decided on a cautious strategy in the autumn campaign because he was anxious about events in Bavaria.

 Among other things, the Treaty of Amiens of 1802 stipulated that Great Britain must abandon the island of Malta while France had to evacuate the part of the Kingdom of Naples that it occupied.
-The British statesmen soon repented of their actions and refused to give up Malta.
+The British politicians soon repented of their actions and refused to give up Malta.
 Consequently, the French army kept its grip on Apulia in the "heel" of Italy with its strategic ports, Taranto, Bari, and Brindisi.
 The Neapolitan army of King Ferdinand IV numbered only 22,000 soldiers.
-Fearful that Saint-Cyr's army might invade his domain, the king concluded an agreement with Napoleon to remain neutral during the War of the Third Coalition.
+Fearful that Saint-Cyr's army might invade his domain, the king agreed with Napoleon to remain neutral during the War of the Third Coalition.
 The treaty was signed in France on 21 September 1805 by Charles Maurice de Talleyrand-Périgord and Ferdinand's minister Gallo.
-The accord required that the Kingdom of Naples dismiss all foreign officers from its army and not allow the landing of any foreign troops in its territory.
+The accord required the Kingdom of Naples to dismiss all foreign officers from its army and not allow foreign troops to land in its territory.
 In return, the French agreed to evacuate Apulia.
 The treaty was ratified in Naples on 3 October.